erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 {% include aligner.html images="/frida-mysterypi/darken.gif" width=100 %}

 As it is shown, the js implementation is painfully slow, though this is not a surprise.
-Next step is to try scaling the blitted image, however here I ran into a number of problems that took me longer than I expected to resolve.
+Next step was to try scaling the blitted image, however here I ran into a number of problems that took me longer than I expected to resolve.
 I'll just sum them up:

 - The target surface isn't always the display surface, meaning that the canvas may not be big enough to hold the scaled surface.